Esri/dynamic-situational-awareness-qt/docs/README.md

 - Condition name
 - The source [feed](#feeds) to monitor (which can be your location)
 - The type of trigger: within an area, or within a given distance of other (target) features
-- The data source containing a target features, either a specific feature or all features in that data source
+- The data source containing target features, either a specific feature or all features in that data source

 For an attribute condition: